Example Career: Wind Energy Development Managers

 - Provide technical support for the design, construction, or commissioning of wind farm projects.

-What Wind Energy Project Managers Should Be Good At
+What Wind Energy Development Managers Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.